-How to choose the right channel to connect with customers
+How to choose the right marketing channel to connect with customers

+They enjoy the freedom to decide when to check their email, choose their subscriptions, and unsubscribe when they wish.
 Over recent years we’ve seen new subscribe rates plateau while unsubscribe rates have increased significantly by nearly 8%.
-There are a variety of ways this can be explained, but one key cause of unsubscribes is fatigue.
+This can be attributed to various factors, but a primary reason is fatigue.

 We’ve seen unprecedented growth in SMS marketing.
-In fact, the number of SMS marketing messages sent over the past year have increase by 160%, with click-through rates increasing by over 300%.
-This means there is more of an appetite out there for SMS than ever before.
+The number of SMS marketing messages sent over the past year has increased by 160%, with click-through rates increasing by over 300%.
+This means there is more of an appetite for SMS than ever before.

 But how do we get it right?